aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ???+ danger
     This might reveal sensitive information in your logs and relax CORS restrictions, use it sparingly.

+    It's best to use for local development only!

 ```python hl_lines="3" title="Enabling debug mode"
 from aws_lambda_powertools.event_handler.api_gateway import ApiGatewayResolver